UCLNatSci/Electromagnetism-Fluids-and-Waves/electromagnetism/solvingEsystems.md

 ---
 Electric field $E$ within a capacitor, two plates of area $A$, top plate at $z = d$, bottom plate at $z = 0$, carrying a charge $\pm Q$.
 ```
-For two identical plates, each carrying the same magnitude of charge (but opposite signs):
+For two identical plates, each carrying an equal but opposite amount of charge:
 ```{math}
 {\bf E} = {\bf E}_{Q+} + {\bf E}_{Q-}
 ```
-and so there will be a uniform electric field between the plates:
+and so there will be a uniform electric field between the plates, in this case in the negative $z$ direction:
 ```{math}
 {\bf E} = -\frac{\sigma}{2\epsilon_0}\hat{{\bf z}}  + \frac{(-\sigma)}{2\epsilon_0}\hat{{\bf z}} = -\frac{\sigma}{\epsilon_0}\hat{\bf z}
 ```
 The electric field outside of the plates is zero, since net charge enclosed will be $- Q + Q = 0$.

 Therefore the electric field is given by the piecewise function:
 ```{math}
 {\bf E} = \begin{cases}